Financial Aid FAQ

 IRS Data Retrieval is an easier way to provide tax information!
 With just a few simple steps, most students and parents who have completed their IRS tax return will be able to view and transfer their tax information into the FAFSA.
 Using the IRS Data Retrieval Process, either when initially completing a FAFSA or by using the corrections functionality, provides you with the fastest, easiest, and most secure solution for meeting verification requirements.

-IRS Data Retrieval for your 2013-14 FAFSA will be available by the end of February, 2013; however, you can complete your FAFSA as soon as you have all of your financial information for 2012 available (W-2s, other needed financial information).
+IRS Data Retrieval of your 2015 Tax Return Transcript (2016-17 FAFSA and the 2017-18 FAFSA) is available now.
 If you file your taxes electronically, IRS Data Retrieval will be available for download to your FAFSA in approximately 2 weeks.
 If you file a paper tax return, it will be available for download in approximately 8 weeks.

 What is the Expected Family Contribution (EFC)?

 The EFC is the number that's used to determine your eligibility for federal student financial aid.
 This number results from the financial information provided in the FAFSA application.
 The EFC is reported on the Student Aid Report (SAR).

 The SAR summarizes all the information a student provides on the FAFSA.
 The SAR will usually contain the EFC.
 The EFC will appear in the upper right-hand portion of a paper or electronic SAR.
 The Data Release Number (DRN) will also be on the SAR.
 You will receive your SAR online if you provided a valid e-mail address on the FAFSA.

 Can I just apply for financial assistance from the State of Ohio and not complete a FAFSA?

 No. You are required to complete the FAFSA in order to be considered for state funds.
 You will be considered for maximum state and federal eligibility according to the EFC reported on your SAR.